 Where did $1.2 million come from?

 Using figures from the National Priorities Project, AFSC estimates that the United States spends $1.2 million on the military budget.
 In past years, we added in an estimated figure for the amount of war debt, but this year we are only considering active military spending.

 See the National Priorities Project for more information about proposed spending.

 Why do groups like FCNL and National Priorities Project have different numbers?

-Budget reports vary because the US budget is incredibly complicated.
+Budget reports vary because the U.S. budget is incredibly complicated.
 There are many ways to look at the budget, all of which help you understand a part of the picture.
-We use simplified views to help explain what’s going on.
-For example just using numbers from the White House and FCNL we develop two numbers that tell two different stories to illustrate how large US military spending is.
-Using those same figures, FCNL creates their popular coin chart to tell the same story a different way.
-The National Priorities Project and the War Resisters League look at the budget slightly differently so they get different estimates but they still tell a similar story: military spending is out of control.
+The National Priorities Project, FCNL, and the War Resisters League look at the budget slightly differently so they get different estimates but they still tell a similar story: military spending is out of control.